ajeetdsouza/zoxide/README.md

 ```

 > **Note**
-> zoxide only supports Nushell v0.63.0 and above.
+> zoxide only supports Nushell v0.63.0 and above, and `-f` is needed and supported only in Nushell v0.73 and above.

 </details>